santagaz/forcer/README.md

       security_token: sample_token2

 #### Where should I place "configuration.yml"?
-It should be in the same directory where you call Forcer or inside "forcer_config" folder.
+It should be in the same directory where users call Forcer or inside "forcer_config" folder.
 First "forcer_config" folder is scanned for configuration.yml file, then current directory (if not found in "forcer_config" folder).
 More about folder "forcer_config" at the end of Configuration section.